Banks have up to nine months to fill capital holes after ECB health check

 The ECB also specified that shortfalls from the balance sheet review and baseline stress test scenario may only be covered by Common Equity Tier 1 capital, while additional Tier 1 capital to cover shortfalls from the adverse scenario was limited, depending on the trigger point of conversion or write-down.

-The ECB also said that significant efforts had been made to streamline the data requests to ensure feasibility and minimise the reporting burden for banks without compromising the quality of the exercise.
+The ECB also said that significant efforts had been made to streamline the data requests to ensure feasibility and minimize the reporting burden for banks without compromising the quality of the exercise.

 (Reporting by Eva Taylor; Editing by Paul Carrel)